Our coffee from Rwanda

 The smallholder farmers of Buhuri are members of Twongerekawa Coko, a cooperative society who we’ve partnered with since August 2018.

-Coko realizes that empowered women make for empowered communities: eight of the twelve members of their leadership council are women, and frequent community meetings offer a forum for women to lead investment and development discussions.
+Coko realizes that empowered women make for empowered communities: eight of the twelve members of their leadership council are women.
+Frequent community meetings offer a forum for women to lead investment and development discussions.

-In the past three years, Coko has re-invested the premiums that buyers like us pay to build a water catchment system, purchase a water-saving Colombian machine washer, and increase their biodiversity efforts.
+Coko has re-invested the premiums that buyers like us pay to build a rainwater catchment system and increase their biodiversity efforts.
 These are examples of the type of localized, high-impact sustainability efforts that will allow smallholder farmers to weather fast-approaching climate change challenges.

 Taste: Bright citrus, kiwi, and orange peel.

 Our second edition of Fucking Strong Coffee comes from Nueva Segovia, a northern Nicaraguan province.

 We partner with Expocamo, an inspiring specialty coffee exporter who focuses on direct-trade and traceable quality

 Expocamo is working to raise the profile of Nicaraguan specialty coffee by building long-term relationships between their network of small coffee producers and specialty roasters around the globe.
 Their commitment to trust, transparency and honesty underlies everything they do.

 Expocamo is focused on sustainable development for farmers and their communities.
 Their team of agronomists and coffee professionals work closely with their growers to steadily increase crop quality and improve the region’s agricultural health.

 Taste: Dark chocolate, raspberry, and passion fruit.